ingadhoc/product/product_planned_price/README.rst

 Product Planned Price
 =====================

-This module add a new field "Planned Price" to products that can be extended by other modules to calculte this prices based in different conditions.
+This module add a new field "Planned Price" to products in the Sales tab that can be extended by other modules to calculte this prices based in different conditions.

+Extends Planned Price and allow to set prices based on Replenishment Cost with a fixed and/or percentage margin.
+Allow to set prices based in other currency.
-#.
-It also add a wizard to update "List Price" using "Planned Price" value.
+It also add a wizard to update manually the "List Price" using "Planned Price" value in the action menu.
 Optionally, you can activate a cron to run this update auomatically.
-#.
-Also Extends Planned Price and allow to set prices based on Replenishment Cost with a fixed and/or percentage margin.
-#.
-Allow to set prices base in other currency.

 Installation
 ============